botlabio/keras-deep-learning-models/fasttext/README.md

-# Deep Learning / Neural Network for making integer value predictions with text
+# Deep Learning / Neural Network for making integer value predictions from unstructured data / text

 ### How does it work?